rgleichman/rgleichman.github.io/README.md

 [My GitHub](https://github.com/rgleichman)

 # Projects #
 Headers link to GitHub projects.
-This list is not exhaustive, but it does include most of public GitHub projects.
+This list is not exhaustive, but it does include most of my public GitHub projects.
 ## Recent Projects ##

 ### [Glance](https://github.com/rgleichman/glance) (a visual representation of Haskell) ##